 - 2.15.
-Party to a voting agreement to vote in line with management on proposals being brought to shareholder vote. - 2.16.
-Has (or an immediate family member has) an interlocking relationship as defined by the SEC involving members of the board of directors or its Compensation Committee. - 2.17.
-Founder of the company but not currently an employee. - 2.18.
+Party to a voting agreement21 to vote in line with management on proposals being brought to shareholder vote. - 2.16.
+Has (or an immediate family member18 has) an interlocking relationship as defined by the SEC involving members of the board of directors or its Compensation Committee.22 - 2.17.
+Founder23 of the company but not currently an employee. - 2.18.
 Director with pay comparable to Named Executive Officers. - 2.19.
-Any material relationship with the company.
+Any material24 relationship with the company.